erebos12/what_is_agile/readme.md

 - Plans are PREDICTIVE and Agile Working is ADAPTIVE !
 - Whats the problem with plans?
   - We must predict the future and humans are really bad in predicting the future!
-We are just guesing and running a business based on guessing seems not to be the best way.
+We are just guessing and running a business based on guessing seems not to be the best way.
 See also _#NoEstimates_ https://www.youtube.com/watch?v=QVBlnCTu9Ms
 - Since the requirements will change for sure, the plan has to change too.
 This can happen very often.
 So why maintaining a plan at all when its always changing?
 - Focus on changing the teams, skills and software to solve the actual problem.
 - Adjusting/Adapting to the volatile needs of customer and market is the core of BEING AGILE.